 Healthcare Fraud: This can include excessive diagnostic testing, unnecessary medical treatment or equipment, or billing to insurers or medical providers for healthcare that wasn’t provided to them.

 If you suspect that a loved one is suffering from abuse at the hands of a nursing home or other care center, you may want to consider calling 911 or a local law enforcement authority to give them a heads up on what is happening.
 Adult Protective Services may also come into play.
 You can contact a lawyer who will be on your side throughout the process and allow you to explain your situation.
 They can assist you in reporting the abuse to the appropriate state agency.
-Contact WTW today to get a review of your case.
+Contact Welebir Law today to get a review of your case.